Jamie-HM/Jamie-HM.github.io/_pages/about.md

 # 🔥 News
 - *2024.06*:  Outstanding Undergraduate Graduates of Shenzhen Technology University.
-- *2024.06*:  We propose a new task and benchmark about understanding emotional triggers.
-Checkout the [EmCoBench](https://github.com/Lum1104/EmCoBench).
 - *2024.01*:  I was awarded the President Scholarship (20,000 CNY).

 # 📑 Publications